marvin2k/templateSetEngine/README.md

 - Might wanna move to [Rx][3] as schema language?
 Project does look more alive.
-- careful, the example template uses the "XML_DB" hack to demonstrate internal database conversion, like xml2yaml... this feature is not tought-out...
+- Careful, the example template uses the "XML_DB" hack to demonstrate internal database conversion, like xml2yaml...
+This feature is not thought-out...
-- the shipping of pyratemp is a problem...
+- Shipping of pyratemp is a problem...

 [1]: http://www.simple-is-better.org/template
 [2]: http://www.kuwata-lab.com/kwalify